Hope Healing Hearts: Counseling

 We know that pets are special to the people in our care.
 These furry family members provide unconditional love, comfort, and companionship.
 But when coping with a serious illness, the physical and financial responsibilities of pet care can be challenging.

-Through the generosity of our donors and grants from the community, Hope can now assist with necessary services to keep hospice patients and their pets together.
+Through the generosity of our donors and grants from the community, Hope can assist with necessary services to keep hospice patients and their pets together.
 We provide pet supplies, veterinary care, and help with adoptions.
-Visit our Pet Program blog for photos and success stories, or make a donation to support Hope’s Pet Program!
+Make a donation to support Hope’s Pet Program!

 Important Tools for Planning Ahead